whamcloud/lemur/uat/README.md

 Keep it simple.
 Spend time and effort on the UAT code infrastructure so that adding new tests isn't a chore.

 When failures occur, there should be copious amounts of developer-relevant logs so that finding and reproducing the failure isn't a chore.

+# Configuration
+In order to test the s3 mover, the following requirements must be met:

+  1. Have a valid AWS account, and an access key/secret
+  1. Have an existing s3 bucket suitable for testing

+## Example config
+~/.lhsmd-test:

+    aws_access_key_id = "your aws access key"
+    aws_secret_key = "your aws secret key"
+    s3_region = "us-east-1"
+    s3_bucket = "your s3 bucket name"

+Check harness/config.go for other configuration options.